 APWLD will also support the young women researchers and their mentors to participate in capacity building workshops and provide advocacy or network opportunities.

 Selection Criteria of the Research Partners:

 APWLD will select 8-10 women’s organisations to lead the FPAR on women’s rights to peace and democratic participation.
 We are seeking non-governmental, non-profit, grassroots-based organisations.
 APWLD will consider the following when selecting the organisations for this process:

 - Sub-regional representation;

-- Diverse human rights and development concerns of rural, indigenous, migrant and other marginalised women in Asia Pacific.
+- Diversity of women groups e.g. rural, indigenous, migrant, urban poor and other marginalised women groups in Asia and the Pacific.

 Interested organisations shall submit:

 - Completed application form